elesiuta/picosnitch/docs/index.md

 - 🚀 Executable hashes are cached based on device + inode for improved performance, and works with applications running inside containers
 - 🕵️ Uses [BPF](https://ebpf.io/) for [accurate, low overhead bandwidth monitoring](https://www.gcardone.net/2020-07-31-per-process-bandwidth-monitoring-on-Linux-with-bpftrace/) and [fanotify](https://man7.org/linux/man-pages/man7/fanotify.7.html) to watch executables for modification
 - 👨‍👦 Since applications can call others to send/receive data for them, the parent executable and hash is also logged for each connection
-- 🧰 Pragmatic and minimalist design focussing on [accurate detection with clear and reliable error reporting when it isn't possible](#Limitations)
+- 🧰 Pragmatic and minimalist design focusing on [accurate detection with clear and reliable error reporting when it isn't possible](#Limitations)

 # [Installation](#Installation)